 Senior Vice President for Communications and Marketing

-Ginny Painter has nearly 30 years experience in higher education and government communications, marketing and administration, including at the West Virginia Higher Education Policy Commission, the University of Charleston and the Marshall University Research Corporation.
+Ginny Painter has 30 years experience in higher education and government communications, marketing and administration, including at the West Virginia Higher Education Policy Commission, the University of Charleston and the Marshall University Research Corporation.
 She also has served as communications director and deputy commissioner of the West Virginia Division of Culture and History and in communications roles for the state affiliate of the American Lung Association and the Black Diamond Girl Scout Council.

 She was named to her current position in August 2014 and is responsible for the university’s overall communications, media and public relations, research-based messaging, marketing and branding activities.

 She serves on the boards of directors of the West Virginia Jobs Investment Trust and TechConnect West Virginia.